 Now, if one only takes this reluctance into consideration (I’m not even trying to get into more prosaic issues like Sybil attacks, the occurrence of blatant confidence tricks, and so on), maybe, just maybe, the “new money” narrative is not the best for trying to beat the old Web2 paradigm.
 I get that it is very appealing and seems right into the blockchain alley to use it, but remember the paradigm clash example from above.

 The economic/financial angle is pretty similar to the agricultural use of Copernicus’s model.
 Yeah, you could use it, but the advantages were minor versus the use of the other model.
-The actual relevance of the correct Copernicus’s frame was revealed much later for far more refined use cases; it led to the theory of gravity, but understanding how our solar system works helped us achieve space travel.
+The actual relevance of the correct Copernicus’s frame was revealed much later for far more refined use cases; it led to the theory of gravity.
+This understanding of how our solar system works helped us eventually achieve space travel.

 The true impact of crypto